-This course is intended for students who wish to continue studying French in order to achieve better competency with the language.
-Emphasis will be placed on extending grammar and vocabulary in order to improve the students' ability to communicate, for example, how and when to use the imparfait and passé composé.
-Various French-speaking countries will also be explored.
+This course begins to push students towards the ACTFL Intermediate High proficiency level as more sophisticated expressions are learned.
+Students will continue to improve upon listening comprehension and oral expression, and they will hone their reading skills.
 The target for this course is intermediate mid.
 This course will be conducted 90% in the target language.
-Intermediate French III Honors (8015T) Meets Expectations for Student Learning: 1,2,3,4,7 Elective Full Year Grades: 10-12 Honors Prerequisite: Demonstrated advanced competency with Intermediate II Honors language skills and teacher recommendation.
-This course is designed for students who have been successful in the study of French II and have acquired the necessary skills to be in the honors level.
-Students will continue to increase self-expression and hone the skills of listening, speaking, reading and writing through compositions and oral presentations.
-Emphasis will be placed on extending grammar and vocabulary in order to improve the students' ability to communicate at the intermediate level, for example, how and when to use the imparfait and passé composé.
-Students will explore various French-speaking countries and also read authentic short stories.
-The target for this course is intermediate mid.
-This course will be conducted entirely in the target language.
-Intermediate French IV (8014T) Meets Expectations for Student Learning: 1,2,3,4,7 Elective Full Year Grades: 11-12 A Level Prerequisite: Demonstrated competency with Intermediate III language skills and teacher recommendation.

-This course extends the students' ability for proficiency in communication in the target language as more sophisticated expressions are learned.
-Students will continue to improve upon listening comprehension and oral expression, and they will hone their reading skills by reading and discussing French novels.
-The target for this course is intermediate mid.
-This course will be conducted 90% in the target language.
-Intermediate French IV Honors (8016T) Meets Expectations for Student Learning: 1,2,3,4,7 Elective Full Year Grades: 11-12 Honors Prerequisite: Demonstrated advanced competency with Intermediate III language skills and teacher recommendation.
+Intermediate French 4 Honors (8016T) Meets Expectations for Student Learning: 1,2,3,4,7 Elective Full Year Grades: 11-12 Honors Prerequisite: Demonstrated advanced competency with Intermediate 3 language skills and teacher recommendation.
 This course is intended for those students who are preparing for entry into Advanced Placement French the following year.
 Emphasis is placed on developing accuracy in both oral and written expression with more complex and finite grammar.
 Students will read authentic literature including 'Le Petit Prince.'
 Students will begin learning the skills required for success on the AP French language and culture exam offered by College Board.
 The target for this course is intermediate mid.
 This course is conducted entirely in the target language.
-Intermediate French V (8017T) Meets Expectations for Student Learning: 1,2,3,4,7 Elective Full Year Grade: 12 A Level Prerequisite: Demonstrated competency with Intermediate IV language skills and teacher recommendation.
+Intermediate French 5 (8017T) Meets Expectations for Student Learning: 1,2,3,4,7 Elective Full Year Grade: 12 A Level $Prerequisite: \ Demonstrated \ competency \ with \ Intermediate \ 4 \ language \ skills \ and \ teacher$ recommendation.

 This course is intended for those advanced students who enjoy learning French and wish to continue to practice their oral and written skills.
 It is primarily a literature and culture course with a review of all grammar.
 Contemporary literature and short readings will be read and discussed.
 The cultural focus will be on French-speaking countries around the globe.
 The target for this course is intermediate high.
 This course will be conducted entirely in the target language.
-Intermediate French V Honors (8044T) Meets expectations for Student Learning: 1, 2,3,4,7 Elective Full Year Grade 12 Honors Prerequisite: Demonstrated advanced competency with Intermediate IV language skills and teacher recommendation.
+Intermediate French 5 Honors (8044T) Meets expectations for Student Learning: 1, 2,3,4,7 Elective Full Year Grade 12 Honors Prerequisite: Demonstrated advanced competency with Intermediate 4 language skills and teacher recommendation.
 This course is designed for honors students who wish to continue the study of French but opt not to take the French AP exam.
 Students will continue to practice their oral and written skills.
 Emphasis in this course is placed on accuracy in both oral and written expression, as more complex grammar is introduced.
 Contemporary literature and short readings will be read and discussed in seminar style.
 The cultural focus will be on French-speaking countries around the globe.
 The class is conducted entirely in French.
 Advanced Placement French (8018) Meets Expectations for Student Learning: 1,2,3,4,7 Elective Full Year Grades: 11-12 Advanced Placement Prerequisite: Demonstrated excellence in Intermediate IV Honors level and strong teacher recommendation.